Sign In / Sign Out

 To be considered for an overload, you must meet the following requirements:

 Once you have submitted the Course Overload Petition, found here, your request will be reviewed within 5 business days.
-Students who wish to receive a credit overload of 25+ credits will need to complete the College of Liberal Arts and Sciences Overload Petition and submit the form to CLAS@asu.edu.
+Students who wish to receive a credit overload of 25+ credits will need to complete the College of Liberal Arts and Sciences Overload Petition and submit the form to email@example.com.
+Your petition will be reviewed by the Department of Physics and if approved sent to the College of Liberal Arts and Sciences for final approval.

 Physics majors are required to maintain a cumulative GPA of at least a 2.0.
 Students who fail to maintain a satisfactory GPA will be placed on probation.
 Once you are on probation, you will need to complete the next semester with a GPA of 2.0 or above to remain on continued probation.
 Students may remain on continued probation as long as they achieve a semester GPA of 2.0 or above.